 The Hong Kong Nocturne is featuring Chrysanthemum infused white rum, cynar, oloroso sherry and grapefruit.
 The name is inspired by a popular musical in Hong Kong in the 60’s.
 I think I could get used to the idea of infusing tea into cocktail, as long as the tea flavour is not over can you buy modafinil over the counter powering.
 The tartness from grapefruit worked nicely with the subtile tea aroma, which was quite enjoyable.

 The Old Master Q sounds right up Kristina’s alley as she loves her bourbon, with date infused Bourbon, Averna, dry vermouth, pink peppercorn, and peach bitters.
 It was definitely an experiment of many different flavours, which is why bourbon is such a good one for making powerfully flavourful cocktails.

 From top to bottom clockwise: Midnight Lucky, The Curse of Lo Pan, Hong Kong Nocturne, Old Master Q

 For the shared dish, we trusted Kristina’s enthusiastic recommendation of the Beef Tartare, which looked quite straight forward.
-The flavours of the beef reminded me of Cantonese steamed meat pie, must be from white pepper, garlic or other Chinese spices.
-But the experience of having a raw meat pie was quite different.
+The flavours of the beef reminded me of Cantonese steamed meat pie, which probably came from white pepper, garlic or other Chinese spices.
+But the whole experience of having a “raw meat pie” was much better than it sounded.
 I did enjoy the dish and found it a great complement to our cocktails.

-As Bao Bei is known for their hip Modern take on Chinese cuisine, I think their list original cocktail is the a good representation of the concept than the food menu.
-Having said that, for pairing sophisticated cocktails, the simplicity of food dishes might just work out overall.
+Bao Bei is known for their hip Modern take on Chinese cuisine.
+However, their list of original cocktails is more attractive to me and a better representation of the concept than their food menu.
+Having said that, for pairing sophisticated cocktails, simple food dishes worked out for us after all.

 Website and menu: